agwy/agwy.github.io_old/index.md

 As self-study projects, I've had a look at Neuroeconomics literature, metabolic health literature and Reinforcement Learning methodology.

 Aside of that, I love my gym routine, Jiu Jitsu, Climbing, cycling, reading and working with other people.

+### View on Data Science

+Often there's a high focus on Modelling Methods - your favourite Neural Network, Tree methods, ...
+While these are very useful tools, the whole Data Science process has some important steps that underemphasized in my opinion.

+- Exploratory analyses to understand the data
+- The importance of finding appropriate outcomes and metrics to solve your question.
+- Do you want interventional insight?
+This requires investigating the structure behind your data more deeply.
+- Developing diagnostics and validation methods to `really` understand what the conclusions of your analyses and models are

+These tend to be more vague and chaotic.
+Moreover, they often depend heavily on the problem and solution method at hand.
+These are primary as they define the question and conclusions.
+Then a series of complex approximators can be considered if necessary, in an iterative process where the above can be adapted as you start to understand the data better.

+I hope to illustrate these in the examples on this website.